There’s one book on church history that, in my opinion, stands out from the pack: Church History in Plain Language, by Bruce L. Shelley.

 Now, in another post I sang the praises of Gary Thomas’s book Sacred Pathways.
 I went so far as to say I think every christian should read it.
 I won’t go that far with that book, lest my recommendations lose value.
 No, Shelley’s book is an excellent read for laymen and women.
 But, it’s not quite a must read.
 (It is for me, because I love history.
 But, my gentle readers aren’t all me.)

 If, however, you have a heart to learn more about the history of the Church, this would be a good purchase, in my opinion.
 I taught a class with it once, although I didn’t make people buy and read it.
 Why not?
 Because it’s over five hundred pages.

 But, if the number of pages doesn’t scare you away, I recommend buying it.
 I actually wore out my copy, and I’m buying another one.

 Now, in the links below, I’m using the CD version of the book.
 I’ve never bought a CD book before, so I’m not sure what to expect.
 I included links to the paper and Kindle versions, though, so people have options.

 Also, see my post about listening to this book from CD.
 I love it!

 There should be no random ads on this page.
-The only ads you should see are directly added by me.
-For the ads that I have added, this is my disclaimer: As an Amazon Associate, I earn from qualifying purchases.
+I directly add the only ads you should see.
+For the ads that I have added, my disclaimer: As an Amazon Associate, I earn from qualifying purchases.